-The analysis for two different models interestingly shows two distinct signatures of the GW after starquake.
-For \textit{model I}, the GW amplitude increases as can be seen in fig \ref{acc}.
-Similarly, for \textit{model II }, there is a decrease in the amplitude of the GW signal fig \ref{GW_dm}.
-The strength of the GW signal are parameter dependent, however, if a starquake happens in a nearby NS the change in the GW signal are well within current detector sensitivity range.
-As the continuous GW emission changes suddenly, detectors can identify starquakes as it being a unique signature.
-The change in amplitude of GW before and after starquakes can also be understood physically.
-For \textit{model I}, as the matter accumulates on the star's magnetic poles, the strain on its crust continues to build.
-When the breaking frequency is reached, the star undergoes a rapid shift in its shape, resulting in a starquake.
-This event causes a significant alteration to the change in the star's quadrupole moment, which in turn, significantly affects the GW amplitude.
-Similarly, for \textit{model II}, when star is already deformed around the magnetic axis as seen from fig \ref{schematic_Deformed}.
-Upon reaching the breaking frequency, a significant drop in the signal's amplitude is observed, contrary to what was seen earlier.
-This drop is attributed to the abrupt reduction in the star's ellipticity caused by the starquake.
-The resultant shape is less flattened compared to the star's deformed state prior to the starquake.
-Consequently, the change in the mass quadrupole moment is reduced compared to the earlier scenario, leading to a decrease in the GW amplitude. \\ The prospect of detection of this sudden change in the continuous GW signal as expected depends on the distance of location of the star.
+The prospect of detection of this sudden change in the continuous GW signal, as expected, depends on the distance of the location of the star.
 It also depends on the present rotational velocity of the recycled pulsars.
-If the star's present rotational velocity is quite different than its breaking frequency (for which the starquake would happen) then it would take enormous amount of time to reach its breaking frequency.
-However, if its present rotational velocity is quite near the breaking frequency then the change continuous GW signal is most likely to be observed with dedicated detectors.
-Usually the breaking frequency for a star lies in the range of few hundred Hz (it depends on the star mass), and recycled millisecond pulsars also are seen have frequency of few hundred Hz.
-Presently, detected millisecond pulsars count is more than a hundred and as they are rotating very fast there is high chance that a few of them can undergo starquake.
-If we can detect continuous GW signal then observing the recycled millisecond pulsars for substantially long time can result in the detection of starquakes in them.
+If the star's present rotational velocity is quite different from its breaking frequency (for which the starquake would happen), then it would take an enormous amount of time to reach its breaking frequency.
+However, if its rotational velocity is near the breaking frequency, the change in the continuous GW signal is most likely to be observed with dedicated detectors.
+Usually, the breaking frequency for a star lies in the range of a few hundred Hz (it depends on the star mass) \citep{fattoyev2018}, and recycled millisecond pulsars are also seen to have a frequency of a few hundred Hz.
+Presently, the detected millisecond pulsar count is more than a hundred, and as they rotate very fast, there is a high chance that a few of them can undergo starquakes.
+If we can detect continuous GW signals, observing the recycled millisecond pulsars for a substantially long time can result in the detection of starquakes in them.